Nuohan-li/Snake_py/README.md

 # Snake_py

-Clone of the classic Nokia snake game
+Clone of the classic snake game followed tutorial on Making Games with Python & Pygame by Al Sweigart